Johnny Ringo History Page

 The Story of the "King of the Cowboys"

 John Ringo was in Tombstone on July 2, 1882.
 He appeared depressed and was drinking heavily.
 On July 8, he left Tombstone for the last time.
 Ringo was seen in Galeyville late in the night on July 9.
 He continued to drink heavily.
 By July 11, he had left the town.
 On July 14, 1882 ,the notorious John Ringo was found dead at a tree by teamster John Yoast.
 Yoast, who had known Ringo from Texas, immediately called for help.
 Soon several men arrived at the location.
 Ringo was found with his back leaning against a tree.
-In his right hand was clenched a .45 caliber Colt was clenched and he had a gunshot wound in his right temple.
-The bullet had exited out of the top of his head.
-1 He was buried at the spot where he was found dead.
+In his right hand was clenched a .45 caliber Colt and he had a gunshot wound in his right temple.
+The bullet had exited out of the top of his head.1 He was buried at the spot where he was found dead.
 The coroner's report commented that his death was "supposed" to have been by suicide.2 Others that had not seen the body thought he must have been murdered.
 There were some strange details concerning his death.
 He was found with his boots off, and strips of an undershirt were wrapped around his feet.
 The men that viewed the body concluded that he must have traveled a short distance in this footwear.
 They also noted that one of his cartridge belts was on upside down.
 There appeared to be a cut on his scalp with a small part of his hair gone.
 His horse was not at the scene, but it was found a couple weeks later, still saddled.
 The men who found his body wrote out the following details concerning his death:

 "There was found by the undersigned John Yoast the body of a man in a clump of Oak trees 20 yards north from the road leading to Morse's mill and about a quarter of a mile west of the house of B. F. Smith.
 The undersigned viewed the body and found it in a sitting posture, facing west, the head inclined to the right.
 There was a bullet hole in the right temple, the bullet coming out the top of the left side.
 There is apparently a part of the scalp gone including a small portion of the forehead and part of the hair, this looks as if cut by a knife.
 These are the only marks of violence visible to the body.
 Several of the undersigned identify the body as that of John Ringo, well known in Tombstone.
 He was dressed in light hat, blue shirt, vest, pants and drawers, on his feet were a pair of hose and undershirt torn up so as to protect his feet.
 He had evidentially traveled but a short distance in this footgear.
 His revolver he grasps in his right hand, his rifle rested against the tree close to him.
 He had on two cartridge belts.
 The belt for the revolver cartridges being buckled upside on down."3